New Provo High School

 A new construction includes four levels above ground as follows:

 Mission: To help all students be successful.The students of Provo High are dedicated to learning and self-discovery.
 A Provo High graduate will be an effective communicator, a responsible citizen, a resourceful and critical thinker and a life long learner.

 Provo High School began in 1912 after a special election favored a one mill levy to furnish the city with a high school building and equipment.
 When the high school began in 1912 it provided just 1 year of schooling beyond the 8th grade; soon it provided 2 years.
 About 1914 the eighth grade had became part of the high school, giving the high school grades 8-10.
 In 1917 the 11th grade was added to the curriculum.

 In 1921 Provo High School began graduating students.
 Two junior high schools were opened in 1931 (Farrer and Dixon) they took grades 7-9, which had already been organized into a separate school sometime earlier (the Jr. High and High schools shared the same facilities for several years).

 The first High School building was constructed in 1919 with major additions and improvements the following year.
 It appears that prior to the construction of the high school building, classes were held in the Central School on the same block.
 Once the building was completed in 1920 it became apparent that there was a need for an auditorium; three years later, an auditorium was built for the high school.
 Another 3 years passed and the Science and Arts building was added to the campus.
-The new high school located on University Avenue was constructed and occupied in 1956. - Courtesy of Provo Library
+The high school located on University Avenue was constructed and occupied in 1956 and sold to BYU in 2016.
+All students were relocated to the new high school in West Provo in 2018.. - Courtesy of Provo Library

 Compare Provo/Orem High Schools' Grades